Avaiga/taipy-getting-started-core/step_07/ReadMe.md

 ![](config_07.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }

-This line of code will change the execution mode (the default execution mode is _development_).
-Changing it to _standalone_ will make Taipy Core asynchronous.
-Here a maximum of two tasks will be able to run concurrently.
+This line of code changes the execution mode (the default execution mode is _development_).
+Changing it to _standalone_ makes Taipy Core asynchronous.
+Here a maximum of two tasks are able to run concurrently.

 ```python
 Config.configure_job_executions(mode="standalone", max_nb_of_workers=2)